mktrm/cse141L-s121/index.md

 ## Assignments
 Students shall work in teams of two to three members each.
 There are four lab reports, due at the starts of the 3rd, 4th, 5th weeks and the end (Sunday night) of the 5th week.
 See Canvas for specifics.
-Reports shall be submitted on [Gradescope](#).
+Reports shall be submitted on [Gradescope](https://canvas.ucsd.edu/courses/27993/external_tools/80) (the canvas page needs Chrome or Firefox).

 ## Grading
 Each team shall design a microprocessor -- its ISA, its hardware, and its software (assembly code).